vanesa-c/Case-Study/Task 2: Exploratory Data Analysis (EDA.md

 - Morning and early morning have the lowest acceptance rates (8-15%), indicating that jobs posted earlier may take longer to be accepted.

 #### 2. Job Category
-- Category 3 (39%) and Category 9 (29%) have the highest acceptance rates, likely due to higher demand or a more responsive workforce in those trades.
+- Category 3 (39%) and Category 9 (29%) have the highest acceptance rates, likely due to higher supply of tradies or a more responsive workforce in those industries.
 - Category 5 (16%) has the lowest acceptance rate, suggesting labour shortages or lower interest in that type of job.

 #### 3. Number of Impressions